gbdrummer/symbiocss/00_introduction.md

 3. patterned in a consistent, repeatable way, and is
 4. easy to read and understand by any size team.

 There are a number of very well-conceived methodologies out there, like [OOCSS](https://github.com/stubbornella/oocss/wiki), [SMACSS](https://smacss.com/), and [ITCSS](http://itcss.io/).
-Unfortunately, despite their individual strengths, none of them satisfy all the above for me.
+Unfortunately, despite their individual strengths, none of them satisfy all of the above for me.

 Since 2014 I've been faced with the challenge of building consistent, modern responsive UIs for a large suite of applications, powered by a very large, very old code base.
 This legacy code base included a single, 12,000-line css file constructed over the course of 10 years by a legion of different developers, all of whom used their own methods.